The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-Now let $X$ and $X'$ be smooth manifolds and $f\colon X\to X'$ be a homeomorphism such that $f$ restricts to a fixed diffeomorphism $f_0\colon \partial X\to \partial X'$.
+Now let $X$ and $X'$ be smooth manifolds and $f\colon X\to X'$ be a homeomorphism such that $f$ restricts to a diffeomorphism $f_0\colon \partial X\to \partial X'$.
 We say that $f$ is \emph{smoothable} if $f$ is isotopic to a diffeomorphism.
-We say that $f$ is \emph{pseudo-smoothable} if $f$ is pseudo-isotopic to a diffeomorphism. \end{definition}
+We say that $f$ is \emph{pseudo-smoothable} if $f$ is pseudo-isotopic to a diffeomorphism. \end{dfn}

-\begin{remark} The above definition gives that a homeomorphism is smoothable if it is isotopic \emph{relative to the boundary} to a diffeomorphism.
+\begin{rmk} The above definition gives that a homeomorphism is smoothable if it is isotopic \emph{relative to the boundary} to a diffeomorphism.
 One could ask whether a homeomorphism is smoothable in the weaker sense if it is (pseudo-)isotopic to a diffeomorphism through a (pseudo-)isotopy that does not fix the boundary.
-In the case of isotopies of $4$-manifolds these are equivalent (see \cite[Lemma 5.3]{galvin_ladu_2023}).
-In the case of pseudo-isotopies these are not the same, which is a consequence of \Cref{thm:unstable_realisation_theorem} that will not be explored in this paper. \end{remark}
+In the case of isotopies of $4$-manifolds these are equivalent (see \cite[Lemma 5.3]{galvin_ladu_2025}).
+In the case of pseudo-isotopies these are not the same, which is a consequence of \zcref{thm:unstable_realisation_theorem} that will not be explored in this paper, but is explored in the author's thesis \cite[Chapter 9]{galvin_thesis}. \end{rmk}

 By definition isotopy implies pseudo-isotopy, so if we can obstruct a homeomorphism from being pseudo-smoothable, it cannot be smoothable either.

 \begin{prop} Let $X$ and $X'$ be smooth manifolds and let $f,g\colon X\to X'$ be a pair of homeomorphisms. \begin{enumerate} \item If $f$ is pseudo-smoothable then $\cs(f)=0$. \item If $f$ is pseudo-isotopic to $g$ then $\cs(f)=\cs(g)$. \end{enumerate} \end{prop}